 You have several options for protecting the data and resources that you transfer.

-Protecting your on-premises resources
+Protecting your file system resources

 Agents access files from the environment they are running in.
 This means that you have several ways that you can protect access to your data: